 Remote workers saved an annual average of $4,523 on fuel, saved 408 hours in commuting, which equals 17 days.
 On average, remote employees worked 1.4 more days every month, or 16.8 more days every year, than those who worked in an office.
 Surveyed remote workers did take more time for breaks; however, that lead to higher rates of productivity.

 Though reports indicate flexible work arrangements and a remote workforce equals more productivity and happier employees, according to an OWL LABS report published in late 2019, 44% of companies globally were not allowing employees to work remotely.

 COVID-19 changed everything.

-Now that remote work is a reality; businesses are scrambling, trying to ensure that teams can continue to work collaboratively & securely not only across the organization, but with their clients as well.
-For remote work to be successful, a variety of factors have to come into play, including open communication, trust, a well defined remote work company policy, proper training for managers and employees, and the leading digital tools.
+Now that remote work is a reality; businesses remain focused on ensuring that teams can continue to work collaboratively & securely not only across the organization, but with their clients as well.
+For remote work to be successful, a variety of factors have to come into play, including open communication, trust, a well-defined remote work company policy, proper training for managers and employees, and the leading digital tools.
 Without the right infrastructure in place, managing the digital connection across organizations and with clients can become complicated; but with the right infrastructure and tools, now that’s a game-changer.

 With the world moving towards a digital workplace at an astonishingly rapid pace, those who fail to adapt will soon risk losing any sort of competitive edge they currently have.
 It is critical that companies aim to get ahead of the curve and equip themselves with innovative and efficient digital tools to manage this change.
 To speed up their digital transformation process, companies can choose to adopt different tools from customer relationship and recruitment to client collaboration and secure document storage, to name a few.